beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 {% include image.html file="YFV_screenshot_24_spread4_1.png" prefix=root_url caption="" %}

 * There is an option to load a custom map of the United States in GeoJSON format.
 Such a map is provided amongst the data files --'Brazil_states.geojson'.
-However, a default map is provided to visualize the results.
+However, a default map is provided to visualise the results.
 Click `Copy` and open the [link](https://view.spreadviz.org/?output=fffe6230-51af-4413-99fc-11d7fcbdcda7/5b009cff-3724-4bbe-bbe3-9efce6097056.json&maps=BR) in a new browser tab/window.

 This visualises the MCC tree an the uncertainty for its node locations:

 {% include image.html file="YFV_screenshot_24_spread4_2.png" prefix=root_url caption="" %}
 -->

+### Visualising the MCC tree using the `R` package `seraphim`

+XXXX

 ## Conclusion and Resources